 Myllypuro’s old residential area with its apartment buildings and detached houses has been renewed, while its parks have been put in order.
 The area will have a modern centre that offers places of work and study to thousands of people.
 In addition, new, cozy residential areas will be built in Myllypuro.

 The town plan allows for the construction of places of work and study for 5,000 people, and the top floors of the new shopping centre contains apartments, too.
-A new campus of Metropolia University of Applied Sciences will be built partly on top of the metro for 6000 students and 500 employees.
+A new campus of Metropolia University of Applied Sciences is under construction partly on top of the metro for 6000 students and 500 employees.

 Among other things, an urban village of wooden buildings is constructed in Myllypuro.
 Nearly finished area is made almost entirely of wood.
 Wooden Myllypuro area will be built using modern construction technology and will offer homes to some 2,000 people by 2017.